jmtast/tasksrb/README.md

 ### Features

 - [X] List current task list
-- [X] add a task to the current task list
+- [X] Add a task to the current task list
-- [X] delete task from current task list
+- [X] Delete task from current task list
-- [ ] Differentiate done and undone tasks
+- [X] Differentiate done and undone tasks
+- [ ] Have more than one task list
+- [ ] Multiple users and login support

+### Future work

+Check the issue tracker of this repository to see what I'm up to currently.

 ### Special thanks